 Determining whether a lot is located in a flood zone is essential to estimating insurance costs and potential risks to residents.
 The Federal Emergency Management Agency (FEMA) notes that residents who “live in an area with low or moderate flood risk are 5 times more likely to experience flood than a fire in your home over the next 30 years.”
 Standard homeowners insurance will not cover flood damage, requiring many homeowners to add flood insurance.
 This additional expense can be costly depending upon the flood zone where a lot is located.

 6) Expected property taxes

 Property taxes can be an unexpected surprise for novice buyers who may not fully understand the financial responsibilities that come along with purchasing land.
 The good news is that these taxes might be deductible if they are listed as a personal itemized deduction on Schedule A. A seasoned home builder can lend expert advice that will help you estimate property taxes and how those taxes may change after your home is built.

-What is the best step to take if you are considering building on an existing lot?
+What is the best step to take if you are considering building on an existing lot in PA?

 As outlined above, there are many factors to keep in mind before taking the plunge and building on an existing lot.
 The single best way to avoid these pitfalls is to enlist the support of an experienced home builder.
 We invite you to contact us at Costa Homebuilders to find out how we can help you successfully navigate the challenges of building on an existing lot.
 In addition to saving you time and money, we will eliminate your property search headaches by helping you build your dream home model on the perfect lot.